 Temperature & Humidity

-As a native jungle fern, the Crispy Wave Fern will thrive in the warm, humid conditions of a closed terrarium.
-It’s particularly sensitive to humidity, so its important to maintain a consistently high level.
+As a native jungle fern, the Crispy Wave will thrive in lovely warm, humid conditions.

 Varieties & Similar Plants

 If we were to break down the Aspleniaceae family tree, we’d be here for hours.
 It is absolutely massive.